massazoum/Budget/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank [Microverse](https://bit.ly/MicroverseTN) for the opportunity to work on this project.
+We would like to thank [Microverse](https://bit.ly/MicroverseTN) .

+This Project design is adopted based on the Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->